 "I am very satisfied with the way it has worked in Maranello.
 The new car is much better than the old one.
 We have a good chassis, an excellent engine, effective aerodynamics.
 Of course, we still have to define many important details, but the base is promising.
 Ferrari has achieved what we drivers expected.
 Now it's up to Gilles and me to respond with facts.
 Psychologically, I feel very charged".

-And he doesn't think that having a teammate like Villeneuve could be an obstacle in a way:
+And he does not think that having a teammate like Villeneuve can be an obstacle in a way: